US Response 'Hasn't Changed The Calculus' Of Russian Interference, NSA Chief Says - Slashdot

 "I'm an operational commander, not a policymaker," he added.
 "That's the challenge for me as a military commander."
 Rogers agreed with Blumenthal's estimation that Russian cyber operatives continue to attack the U.S. with impunity and that Washington's response has fallen short.
 "It hasn't changed the calculus, is my sense," the spy chief told Blumenthal.
 "It certainly hasn't generated the change in behavior that I think we all know we need."

-Thanks for that, Ivan.
-It's always good to start out a topic on Russian interference with the mad hyperbole that comes out of a Russian troll farm.

-Re:you pro-war McCarthyites make me sick (Score:4, Insightful)
+you pro-war McCarthyites make me sick (Score:1, Insightful)

 What, exactly, would he do against people joining Facebook and Twitter, etc?